-To help your students make their conclusion paragraphs a little more unique, it helps to provide a nuts-and-bolts lesson on transition words for conclusions.
-You’ve probably already worked on general transition phrases as you broke down how to write a strong body paragraph, but conclusion words are easy to skip over!
+To help your students make their conclusion paragraphs a little more unique, it helps to provide a nuts-and-bolts lesson on conclusion transition words.
+You’ve probably already worked on general transition phrases as you broke down how to write a strong body paragraph, but conclusion transition words are easy to skip over!
 Try these tips to get your students ready to find another word for “in conclusion,” and you’ll have given them a useful skill for life.

 It’s always a good idea to see where your students are at when you start a new topic.
-Try starting with a brainstorming session to see if your budding writers can come up with other words for “in conclusion.”
-Get the all down on a piece of chart paper and hang it somewhere everyone will be able to see it when it comes time to write.
+Try starting with a brainstorming session to see if your budding writers can come up with conclusion transition words on their own.
+Get them all down on a piece of chart paper and hang it somewhere everyone will be able to see it when it comes time to write.

 If the brainstorming session was harder than you thought it would be, now’s the time to add some thesaurus work to your lesson plan.
-Have students work independently — or perhaps with a partner — to look up words related to “conclusion” and craft some more interesting transitional phrases based on their findings.
+Have students work independently — or perhaps with a partner — to look up words related to “conclusion” and craft some more interesting conclusion transition words based on their findings.
 You can come back together as a whole group to add to your original brainstorming document or to make more polished classroom posters.

-It’s also helpful to hand students a reference sheet of common concluding transition words to make their essay writing easier.
+It’s also helpful to hand students a reference sheet of common conclusion transition words to make their essay writing easier.
 After all, you don’t want them to struggle and stress about getting that conclusion started when they should be focusing their energies on the content!
-You can make your own, or you can grab a quick printable worksheet to photocopy for your students to keep in their writing notebooks.
+You can make your own, or you can grab a quick printable worksheet of conclusion transition words to photocopy for your students to keep in their writing notebooks.

 - all in all